patricksrobertson/jcarousel_fu/README.markdown

 Installation:
 -------------
-* Install the plugin with the command script/plugin install git:needtoupdateyouwhenImakeyoupublicagain
+* Install the plugin with the command script/plugin install git://github.com/patricksrobertson/jcarousel_fu.git
 * Run rake jcarousel_fu:install:all.
 This will place the javascript files, image files, and CSS files for the default jCarousel skin into the public directories.
 * somewhere in the head of your page, put <%= include_jcarousel_fu %>